6uf/mcsn/documents/Commands.md

 Other info, you do NOT need to add a -d value to the auto snipe commands.

 - `go run . auto 3c` this functions normally like the other auto commands, but instead uses the build in delay calculator to grab your delay for snipes.
+- `go run . proxy 3c` this functions like the normal auto 3c functions, instead it uses thedelay it gets from the autooffset function as stated above aswell ^^

 # Trouble?